ibm-cloud-docs/satellite/hosts.md

 ## Updating hosts
 {: #host-update}

-Review the following ways to update hosts that are attached to your {{site.data.keyword.satelliteshort}} location.
+Review the following ways to update the version, operating system, security patch, container platform, or metadata of the hosts that are attached to your {{site.data.keyword.satelliteshort}} location.
 {: shortdesc}

+* [Update host metadata](#host-update-metadata), such as labels or zones.
+* Apply major, minor, or fix pack version updates to the host, such as for container platform, operating system, and security patches.
+The way that you apply these updates varies for hosts that are assigned as [worker nodes in clusters](#host-update-workers) or to the [{{site.data.keyword.satelliteshort}} location control plane](#host-update-location).

 ### Updating host metadata
 {: #host-update-metadata}